History of women in the United States: Postwar

 Once World War II ended in 1945, female munitions workers were expected to give up their jobs to returning male veterans and go back home to have, and care for children put off by the war.
 In 1946, 4,000,000 women were fired from their jobs.
 But for many women, work was an economic necessity, and they simply went back to the sort of low-paying jobs they had held before the war.
 However, most people in the 1950s felt that ideally women should be homemakers and men should be breadwinners.
 A booming economy helped to make this possible; by the mid-1950s, 40% of Americans were living in the suburbs with, on average, 3.8 children, two cars and two television sets.
 This lifestyle affected the aspirations of housewives and mothers: only 38% of women went to college in 1958 compared to 47% in 1920, despite the availability of more federal aid to pay for university education in the post-war America.
 Furthermore, although 46% of women worked during the 1950s, 75% of them worked in simple clerical or sales jobs.
 The average working woman in the 1950s earned 60% of the average working man's salary.

 However, there were still advances for women in the military.
 The Army-Navy Nurse Act of 1947 made the Army Nurse Corps and Women's Medical Specialist Corps part of the regular Army and gave permanent commissioned officer status to Army and Navy nurses.
 In 1948, Congress passed the Women's Armed Forces Integration Act, which authorized women to enlist in the military alongside men, rather than in their own separate units, although women were still not allowed to serve in combat.
 Furthermore, in 1948 Executive Order 9981 ended racial segregation in the armed services.
 In 1949, the Air Force Nurse Corps was established (the Air Force itself was created in 1947).
 That same year, the first African-American women enlisted in the Marine Corps.

-The Korean War was fought from 1950–53.
+The Korean War was fought from 1950 to 1953.
 Many servicewomen who had joined the Reserves following World War II were involuntarily recalled to active duty during the Korean War.
 540 Army nurses (all military nurses during the Korean War were female) served in the combat zone and many more were assigned to large hospitals in Japan during the war.
 One Army nurse (Genevieve Smith) died in a plane crash en route to Korea on July 27, 1950, shortly after hostilities began.
 Navy nurses served on hospital ships in the Korean theater of war as well as at Navy hospitals stateside.
 Eleven Navy nurses died en route to Korea when their plane crashed in the Marshall Islands.
 Air Force nurses served stateside, in Japan and as flight nurses in the Korean theater during the war.
 Three Air Force nurses were killed in plane crashes while on duty.
 Many other servicewomen were assigned to duty in the theater of operations in Japan and Okinawa.